paladugu82/node-smb-server/README.md

 ### Share Configurations
 Each share supports the following options by default:

-* _name_: A unique value used to identify the share.
+* _backend_: A unique value used to identify the share.
 In addition, the name is used when determining which sub-directory of
 [the backends folder][BACKENDS] that the server will use to load the share's module.
 It will also determine the path to use when connecting to the share.